 INDIA DAY 2020

-India Day in Ireland started in 2015 to commemorate the Indian Independence and Irish-Indian friendship.
-It has since grown into the largest Irish-Indian celebration in Ireland.
-The India Day provides an opportunity at one place to experience Indian culture, heritage, music, art, craft and meditation along with Indian & continental Cuisine with exciting entertainment.
+The Ireland India Council established India Day in Ireland in 2015 with a collaborative partnership from the Office of Public Works, An Garda Síochána, Embassy of India and various civic bodies.
+In the last five years, approximately 40 thousand people visited Farmleigh Estate to attend this event.
+Since the first India day, it has grown into the largest Irish-Indian celebration in Ireland.
+India Day provides an opportunity in one place to experience Indian culture, heritage, music, art, crafts and meditation along with Indian and continental cuisine with exciting entertainment.

-We have received outstanding support in establishing India Day from Mr Seán Ó Fearghaíl the Ceann Comhairle (Speaker of Irish Parliament), An Taoiseach Mr Leo Varadkar and former Taoiseach Mr Enda Kenny, Former Tánaiste's Ms Frances Fitzgerald and Ms Joan Burton, Minister of Satate for External Affairs, Gen. Vijay Kumar Singh and Ambassadors of India in Ireland Mrs Radhika Lokesh Mrs Vijay Thakur Singh and Mr Sandeep Kumar.
-Leader of Labour Party Mr Brendan Howlin and Ireland-India Parliamentary Friendship Group among many dignitaries and celebrities, came forward to celebrate freedom and Irish-Indian friendship at India Day.
+This initiative has received outstanding support in establishing India Day from Mr Seán Ó Fearghaíl the Ceann Comhairle (Speaker of Irish Parliament), former Taoiseach Mr Leo Varadkar and Mr Enda Kenny, Former Tánaiste's Ms Frances Fitzgerald and Ms Joan Burton.
+It is also supported by central and State Indian government agencies.
+On the launch of the 2nd India Day in 2016, the first Ireland-India Parliamentary Friendship Group first time established and inaugurated from the Farmleigh.

 The main themes for the day are medical, environmental, trade, tourism and education.
 This promises to be very engaging with lively debates.
 In addition, we have a varied and fun social programme including yoga, meditation, dancing and fashion.